thebrainroom/wilks.co/content/articles/custom-hugo-version-with-netlify.md

 ---
-title: "Custom Hugo version with Netlify"
+title: Custom Hugo version with Netlify
-description: "Hugo and Netlify are a match made in heaven, with continuous deployment, custom domain names and a tons of other goodies it's never been easier spin up a static site"
-date: 2020-05-07T10:57:55+10:00
+date: 2020-05-07T00:57:55.000Z
-draft: false
 tags:
   - Hugo
   - Netlify
+  - Test
+description: Hugo and Netlify are a match made in heaven, with continuous deployment, custom domain names and a tons of other goodies it's never been easier spin up a static site
+draft: false
 ---
 Hugo and Netlify are a match made in heaven, with continuous deployment, custom domain names and a tons of other goodies it's never been easier spin up a static site.